loilo/vue-invalidation-controller/README.md

   el: '#app',
   data: {
     // Instantiate the invalidation controller
-    // Note that the controller instance doesn't *need* to be assigne dto a reactive property
+    // Note that the controller instance doesn't *need* to be assigned to a reactive property
     // on the Vue instance.
 We just put it here because we want to access it in our template.
     controller: new InvalidationController()
   },